InterWorkAlliance/Sustainability/vem/supply/ccp.md

 - Year scale for Global Warming Potential (GWP) for calculating GHG CO2e:
   - 100yr GWP vs. 20yr GWP for methane(CH4) that has greater warming potential in the 20yr vs. 100yr GWP.

+### Additionality

+Additionality, for carbon removal, is whether it would have happened without the existence of the project.
+This is a complicated and controversial topic—relying on logic that can be difficult to prove in either direction.

+- There is not a single, clear market agreement for how to calculate the baseline against which a project’s impact gets measured.
+Project developers can misuse baselines, resulting in inflated credit values.
+Baselines against which removals are estimated must be set conservatively to minimize risk of over-crediting.
+- No common authoritative standard exists on how carbon finance and corporate procurement of credits contribute to additionality.
+Some projects have received criticism because payments for carbon credits are only a percentage of the entire project funding stack or because landowners don’t know that the project is generating carbon credits.

+### Leakage

+Some projects inadvertently shift emissions from one geographic area to another area that is not counted in the project claim.
+Activity leakage occurs when an activity is displaced from one geographic area to another one.
+Market leakage occurs when a project reduces supply of a specific product but market demand encourages others to provide that product instead.
+For example, carbon removal might be achieved in one area by letting trees grow longer but may indirectly result in trees being cut elsewhere to satisfy timber market demands.
+To improve leakage determinations, registries should develop stronger science-based benchmarks for leakage that are informed by research.